omercohen213/myRpgGame/README.md

 # myRpgGame
-Using Live Server extendtion on visual studio coded. (alt+L) to run
+Using Live Server extendtion on Visual Studio Code. (alt+L) to run